tvondra/quantile/README.md

 ===================
 This extension provides three simple aggregate functions to compute quantiles (http://en.wikipedia.org/wiki/Quantile).
-There are two forms of aggregate functions available.
+There are two forms of aggregate functions available - the first one returns a single quantile, the second one returns an arbitrary number of quantiles (as an array).

 1) quantile(p_value numeric, p_quantile float)
 ----------------------------------------------
-Computes arbitrary quantile of the values - the quantile has to be between 0 and 1.
-For example this should return 500 just like the previous example
+Computes arbitrary quantile of the values - the p_quantile has to be between 0 and 1.
+For example this should return 500 because 500 is the middle value of a sequence 1 ..
+1000.

     SELECT quantile(i, 0.5) FROM generate_series(1,1000) s(i);

-but you can choose arbitrary quantile.
+but you can choose arbitrary quantile (for example 0.95).

+This function is overloaded for the four basic numeric types, i.e. int, bigint, double precision and numeric.

 2) quantile(p_value numeric, p_quantiles float[])